DomDF/DCE_training/Example_Problems.md

 - One part of solution: Use of data from multiple AoA sensor.
     How does this make the system safer?
     How much safer does this make the system?
+    What questions would you have as a regulator, assessing the new design?

  - Calulation
     Use simulated data to estimate the probability of an erroneous nosedive